 Many parents start out by using a bassinet in their bedroom for baby.
-For an exhausted new parent, running back and forth to the nursery to feed and check on baby may simply be more crazy-making than it’s worth.
+For an exhausted new parent, running back and forth to the nursery to feed and check on baby may simply be more stressful than it’s worth.
 You’ll also feel safer at first with baby nearby.
 If you’re worried about baby adjusting to the crib later, have her take naps in it to start getting acclimated.

-Just like with your crib, make sure the bassinet is sturdy and well put together, with a wide and supportive base.
+Just like with your crib, make sure the bassinet is well put together with a wide and supportive base.
 If yours has foldable legs and/or wheels, make sure both lock securely.

 Use the same precautions for Moses baskets, which are similar to bassinets but lighter and more portable.
-Be especially sure to check the sidewalls of these — anything remotely flimsy just won’t do.
+Be especially sure to check the sidewalls of these.
+Anything remotely flimsy just won’t do.